xtream1101/scraperx/README.md

 This is a dict of values that is passed to each step of the process.
 The scraper can put anything it wants here that it may need.
 But here are a few build in values that are not requiored, but are used if you do supply them:

 - `headers`: Dict of headers to use each request
-- `cookies`: Dict of cookies to use in each request
 - `proxy`: Full proxy string to be used
 - `geo_alpha2`: Used to get a proxy for this region, if this and `proxy` are not set, a random proxy will be used.
 - `platform`: Used when selecting a proxy if one was not passed in.
 Will keep from selecting proxies that do not work on a given site.